 This article attempts to do so with the help of philosophy.
 The introductory section briefly discusses two possible non-philosophical responses to the question of German-Jewish agency in the early twentieth century.
 The first invokes Todd Endelman’s reflections on the historiography of diaspora Jewry.
 The second relates to the way in which post-colonial thinking has tried to shed light on the matter.
 Both touch on subjects (power, influence, resistance, integration) that are related to the issue in important ways.
 To find out whether ‘agency’ might be a helpful category for examining the crises facing Central European Jewry in this period, the main section will address the subject from the perspectives of individual and collective agency, applying classifications that philosophers have employed to make sense of human conduct.
 As I hope to show, these delimitations are only a preliminary step in trying to determine the explanatory power of ‘agency’.
 Whether the latter can serve as a tool in future work on modern German-Jewish history depends on the suitability of more specific philosophies of agency.

 Here the work of Korsgaard and especially Michael Bratman may prove helpful in reflecting both on the self-understanding of German Jews in the first decades of the twentieth century and on their ‘freedom of action’ once this self-understanding was called into question.
 There is reason to see planning structures – grounded in the diachronic organization of our temporally extended selves – as basic to individual and collective agency.
+Unlike simple ‘agency’, a term that is so all-inclusive that it can refer to almost anything, ‘planning agency’ is about purposeful activity over time; unlike agency as acting from moment to moment, planning agency is about coherence and consistency.
+In the case of Germany Jewry in the first half of the twentieth century, the idea of planning agency may enable us to determine how agency was restricted well before regime change effectively cut short whatever plans and projects existed.
+The advantages of this approach, I will argue, are threefold: it offers, first, a conceptual tool that avoids both the ambiguities associated with the term ‘agency’ and the polemics associated with supposed Jewish lack of agency in the 1930s and 1940s.
+It allows us, second, to challenge tendencies in the historiography of the Weimar period that, in an effort to banish the erstwhile engrossment with doom and gloom, have sidelined the experiences of many Jews for whom the period was neither about optimism nor about the high drama of decision-making.
+Here the notion of planning agency may alert us to the fact that, increasingly and unexpectedly, Jewish youths and adults had to abandon long-term ventures that had comprised their self-understanding as German Jews.
+And third, it enables scholars to reconsider the recent focus on pluralistic expectations for the future by noting that tangible experiences of exclusion gave rise to realistic expectations of decline that bespoke real change rather than ideological predilections.

 Historicizing, Countering, Resisting